sst/guide/_examples/how-to-use-planetscale-in-your-serverless-app.md

    The code that's run when your API is invoked is placed in the `src/` directory of your project.

-## What is planetscale?
+## What is planetScale?

 PlanetScale is a MySQL-compatible, serverless database platform powered by Vitess, which is a database clustering system for horizontal scaling of MySQL (as well as Percona and MariaDB).
 Vitess also powers Slack, Square, GitHub, and YouTube, among others.
 The Slack deployment of Vitess has about 6,000 servers; the current largest Vitess deployment has about 70,000 servers.

-## Adding planetscale
+## Adding planetScale

-[Planetscale](https://planetscale.com/) is a reliable and highly-performant MySQL database that can be configured as a true serverless database.
+[PlanetScale](https://planetScale.com/) is a reliable and highly-performant MySQL database that can be configured as a true serverless database.
 Meaning that it'll scale up and down automatically.
 And you won't get charged if you are not using it.

-> Make sure you have [pscale CLI](https://docs.planetscale.com/reference/planetscale-environment-setup) installed locally
+> Make sure you have [pscale CLI](https://docs.planetScale.com/reference/planetScale-environment-setup) installed locally

 Sign in to your account